shanisebarona/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### day 37: March 6, 2017

+### day 36: March 5, 2017

+**today's progress**: more ruby and worked through some flexbox demos using cute fruit and a pdf flexbox guide a friend is printing soon!

 ### day 35: March 4, 2017

 **today's progress**: success! finally! back to my ruby module and was able to move past that problem.